Course overviewEarly Years Foundation Degree City of Bristol College

 Who is this course for?

-The course is aimed at those who are currently working as early years practitioners and wish to gain a Level 5 qualification.
-This may lead to Early Years Teacher Status, a career in management within the sector or teaching.
+The course is aimed at individuals who are currently working in the early years sector, reception, KS1 and childminding who wish to gain a Level 5 qualification.

 What you'll learn

-By the end of the course you will have demonstrated the knowledge, skills and attitudes relevant to good early years practice and you will have understood the theory underpinning early years education and care in different settings.
-The course consists of seven modules and may cover topics such as:
+By the end of the course, you will have demonstrated the knowledge, skills and attitudes relevant to good early years practice, and you will have understood the theory underpinning early years education and care in different settings.
+The course consists of twelve modules and may cover topics such as:

 - Children’s Rights